modanesh/trending-repos/README.md

  [Back to top](#contents)

+- [Practical_DL](https://github.com/yandexdataschool/Practical_DL) - DL course co-developed by HSE, YSDA and Skoltech
+- [ILearnDeepLearning.py](https://github.com/SkalskiP/ILearnDeepLearning.py) -This repository contains small projects related to Neural Networks and Deep Learning in general.
+Subject are closely linekd with articles I publish on Medium.
+I encourage you both to read as well as to check how the code works in the action. https://medium.com/@piotr.skalski92
+- [jupytext](https://github.com/mwouts/jupytext) - ter notebooks as Markdown documents, Julia, Python or R scripts
 - [transparent_latent_gan](https://github.com/SummitKwan/transparent_latent_gan) - Use supervised learning to illuminate the latent space of GAN for controlled generation and edit
 - [nlp_course](https://github.com/yandexdataschool/nlp_course) - YSDA course in Natural Language Processing
 - [Learn_Data_Science_in_3_Months](https://github.com/llSourcell/Learn_Data_Science_in_3_Months) - This is the Curriculum for "Learn Data Science in 3 Months" By Siraj Raval on Youtube